White Zimbabweans: Performing arts

 Theatre was immensely popular across African colonies amongst bourgeoise White residents, often seeking the culture of European metropoles.
 The construction of larger theatres boomed in the twentieth century in colonies most populated by White people, such as Kenya, Southern Rhodesia and the copper belt of Northern Rhodesia.
 'Little theatres' were also popular; often, they were part of large sporting venues, gymkhana and turf clubs.
 In 1910, one author remarked on the popularity of theatre amongst Southern Rhodesia's White population: "the local population must have spent a considerable amount on theatre seats.
 Fifteen professional companies went on tour that year."
 Theatres in Southern African colonies were usually situated next to a railway line, and the premier European dramatic performance in then Southern Rhodesia took place in the southern region of Bulawayo.
 The development of rail infrastructure allowed the involvement of entertainers from neighbouring South Africa.

-The National Theatre Organisation, formerly The National Theatre Foundation, focussed on Euro-centric theatre productions.
+The National Theatre Organisation, formerly The National Theatre Foundation, focussed on European productions.
 These included plays such as A Midsummer Night's Dream and No Sex Please, We're British.